Alma Mater Society of Queen's University: AMS Assembly (the aociety)

-The Society's ultimate authority lies with the AMS Assembly, which is composed of elected representatives from each of the nine member faculty societies (Arts and Science, Engineering and Applied Science, Concurrent Education, M.B.A., Commerce, Nursing, Medicine, Physical and Health Education, and Computing, Health Sciences Society as well as non-voting representatives of the Residence Society.
-Other Ex-Officio members that sit on assembly include the AMS Commissioners, the University Rector, Undergraduate Trustee, Board of Directors Chair, and the AMS Secretariat.
+Assembly is the ultimate decision-making body for the Society, acting in the best interest of the student body by debating policy and political affairs.
+It is composed of elected representatives from each member faculty society: Arts and Science, Engineering and Applied Science (now the Stephen J.R.
+Smith Faculty of Engineering and Applied Science), Concurrent Education, Commerce (Smith School of Business), Nursing, Medicine, Physical and Health Education, Computing, and the Health Sciences Society, as well as non-voting representatives of the Residence Society.
+Ex-officio members include the AMS Commissioners, the University Rector, Undergraduate Trustee, Board of Directors Chair, and the AMS Secretariat.